 Also, eat herbs and foods and use compounds with antiviral properties such as licorice root, astragalus; garlic, onions, lemons, turmeric, extra virgin coconut oil, and medicinal mushrooms (i.e. reishi, shiitake, maitake); echinacea*; and colloidal silver.
 This, along with detoxing, will further help your immune system, especially if the primary root cause of your autoimmune dysfunction is virus/bacteria/ infection-related.

 *Please Note: However, if you have an autoimmune disease, be careful with herbs such as echinacea, which may over-stimulate the immune system and trigger an over-response with increased inflammation.

 Autoimmune Protocol (AIP): Avoid the Trigger Foods ("Dead" Foods) Like the Plague!

 As part of the DTD Autoimmune Protocol (AIP) & Nutritional Program, it is also important, actually it's very important that you avoid the "trigger" foods -- that is, the foods that can trigger an autoimmune response.

-These foods include: white flour (alloxan), wheat, gluten, grains, cow's milk (casein), most dairy, vegetable oils, canola oil, legumes, beans, nuts, and seeds.
+These trigger foods include: white flour (alloxan), wheat, gluten, grains, cow's milk (casein), cow's cheese, other dairy, vegetable oils, canola oil, legumes, beans, nuts, and seeds.

-There are some "trigger" foods that are usually identified as "healthy" foods, but, if you have an autoimmune disease, it is highly recommended that you avoid these so-called healthy foods, including cow's milk, cheese, wheat, grains, cereals, etc.
+There are some "trigger" foods that are usually identified as "healthy" foods, but, if you have an autoimmune disease, it is highly recommended that you avoid these so-called healthy foods, including wheat, grains, flour, cereals, breads, pastries, cow's milk, cheese, etc.